rtavenar/hdr/content/parts/01/temporal_kernel.md

     name: python3
 ---

-# Temporal Kernel for Time Series Classification
+# A Temporal Kernel for Time Series

 The method presented in this section consists in defining a kernel between sets of timestamped objects (typically features).